bharatdahiya/bharatdahiya/README.md

 - 👀 I’m interested in full-stack development based on MERN stack.
 - 🌱 I’m currently learning Express.
 - 💞️ I’m looking to collaborate on front-end development using React.
-- 📫 How to reach me? drop me email at bharatdahiya2010@gmail.com
+- 📫 How to reach me?
+Drop an email at bharatdahiya2010@gmail.com

 <!---
 bharatdahiya/bharatdahiya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.